Welcome to RTOERO District 3 Algoma

 If you are willing to help the telephone committee, contact

-Importance of providing your email address to RTOERO
+Importance of providing your Contact Information to RTOERO

-For those who have yet to share their email address with the RTOERO office we strongly encourage you to do so.
-Providing your most up-to-date email address allows you to receive timely and important information from RTOERO and your district.
+For those who have yet to share their email address / phone number with the RTOERO office we strongly encourage you to do so.
+Providing your most up-to-date contact information allows you to receive timely and important information from RTOERO and your district.

-Once you have provided your email address you can easily manage your preferences by clicking on the subscription preferences link included at the bottom of every RTOERO eblast.
+Once you have provided your email address you can easily manage your preferences by clicking on the subscription preferences link included at the bottom of all RTOERO eblasts.
 This is where you can decide which type of electronic communications you’d like to receive.

 The RTOERO District 3 Executive supports the following letter.